 “The FDA regulates face masks, including cloth face coverings, and surgical masks as medical devices when they are marketed for medical purposes.
 Medical purposes include uses related to COVID-19, such as face masks to help stop the spread of disease, surgical masks, and surgical masks with antimicrobial/antiviral agents.”
 Link

-5. When politicians attempt to force a medical (mask) intervention while not being “licensed physicians”, they are practicing medicine without a license, which is the definition of medical malpractice.
+5. When politicians or store clerks attempt to force a medical (mask) intervention while not being “licensed physicians”, they are practicing medicine without a license, which is the definition of medical malpractice.

 Re: Practicing medicine without a license: